Libreh/Rulebook/README.md

   "finalPage": "By closing the rulebook <bold>%player:name%</bold> you hereby agree to <underline>all the rules</underline>",
   // Messages for when players are kicked "kickMessages": {
+    // When the player didn't accept
+    "didntAccept": "<red>You didn't accept the rules</red>",
-    // When the accept button isn't clicked "didntAccept": "<red>You didn't accept the rules</red>",
+    // When the player didn't visit all pages "didntRead": "<red>You didn't read all the rules!</red>",
     // When said player's rules are updated "updatedRules": "<yellow>Rules updated, please reconnect</yellow>" },